Monsterrhino/MonsterrhinoMotion/Documentation/Documentation.md

 pUserFunction->MotorHomingOk(LOCK_MOTOR3, par);
 ```
 ### Sensorless homing
-It is also possible to home without limit switches using StallGuard2.
+It is also possible to home without limit switches using the motor stall detection feature.
-TODO

 ## Input